AlejandrodelaConcha/AlejandrodelaConcha.github.io/_pages/about.md

   image: foto.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>Conctact: alejandro.d.delaconcha(at)gmail.com</p>
+    <p>Contact: alejandro.d.delaconcha(at)gmail.com</p>
 ---

-I am Alejandro de la Concha, a PhD researcher in Statistical Machine Learning at the École Normale Supérieure Paris-Saclay under the supervision of Prof. Nicolas Vayatis and Argyris Kalogeratos.
+I am Alejandro de la Concha, a PhD researcher in statistical machine learning at the École Normale Supérieure Paris-Saclay under the supervision of Prof. Nicolas Vayatis and Argyris Kalogeratos.

-My thesis focuses on developing graph-based machine learning techniques for analyzing data generated in complex systems such as transport systems, financial networks, sensor networks, to name a few.
+My thesis focuses on developing graph-based machine learning techniques for analyzing data generated in complex systems such as transport systems, financial networks, and sensor networks, to name a few.
 My work includes contributions to the subfields of: 1) Kernel methods and hypothesis testing.
 2) Density/likelihood-ratio estimation.
 3) Graph-signal processing.

 Professionally, I have held positions in public and private institutions, where I have mainly focused on applying machine learning to risk management.
-I held a Research Data Scientist position at Financial Network Analytics ([FNA](https://fna.fi/)) and a Financial Risk Analyst position at the Central Bank of Mexico ([BANXICO](https://www.banxico.org.mx/indexen.html)) within the Directorate of Risk Management.
+I held a research data scientist position at Financial Network Analytics ([FNA](https://fna.fi/)) and a financial risk analyst position at the Central Bank of Mexico ([BANXICO](https://www.banxico.org.mx/indexen.html)) within the Directorate of Risk Management.